 The steel cast handle is 1 inch shorter than the MultiClad Pro’s (6½ inches compared to 7½).
 This is not an issue; in fact, the shorter handle was still cool enough to handle and easier to use for pouring as I felt like I had more control when tempering egg yolks with hot milk.
 The MultiClad Unlimited also uses the same secure-feeling, ergonomic design as the Pro, with a center divot for cradling the thumb.

 The Unlimited made a perfect batch of rice, even-colored caramel, and silky pastry cream (with a small whisk, of course).
 If you like hard anodized cookware, this is a great choice, a very close second to our pick.

 The Farberware Classic 2-Quart Saucepan ($30) is a fine choice if you don’t need it for any advanced cooking techniques.
-This saucepan is stainless steel with an aluminum disc in the base, which isn’t as great as tri-ply throughout.
+This saucepan is stainless steel with an aluminum disk in the base, which isn’t as great as fully clad, tri-ply throughout.
 If you only need something that heats a can of soup or water for tea, this will give you many, many years of service.

 In our tests, this saucepan made a fine pot of rice, just like the other pans.
 Making custard and caramel, though, took a lot of finesse, heat adjustments, and straight-up moving the pot on and off the flame to avert a scrambled egg custard mess.